imrevari/wallpaper-calculator/README.md

 - To run this code java 21 is recommended.
 - In resousces folder there is a sample-input.txt file that contains the data to be worked on.
 The format of the input must be: integer x integer x integer (without spaces) in each line.
+- The results requested in this requirements file are being printed out on the screen.